Staking Reward Reconciliation: Accrued vs Received vs Recorded (2026)

 Three numbers in play

-• Accrued — what rewards the protocol economics generated in the period;
+• Accrued: what rewards the protocol economics generated in the period.

 For ordinary holdings, recorded and on-chain are essentially the same check; for staking, the three diverge by design, so reconciliation bridges three views, not two (distinct from generic multi-chain reconciliation).

-Why accrued ≠ received
+Why accrued is not received

 Recognition